Krusty-Krab-Caper/krusty-krab-caper/README.md

 #### _Chat Helpful Information_

 - If you reset your current chat, the recipient will forget the entire conversation you had.
 This can be useful if you want to restart a conversation.
 You can reset the chat by using the `#reset` command, or by stopping and restarting the `chat.js` script.
-- You can't look at other people's chats, you can only start your own chats
+- You can't look at other people's chats, you can only start your own chats.